fwartner/home-assistant-wakeword-installer/README.md

 ### Manual Installation

+1. Download the latest release from the [releases page](https://github.com/fwartner/home-assistant-wakeword-installer/releases)
-1. Copy the `wakeword_manager` folder to your Home Assistant `custom_components` directory
+2. Extract the contents and copy the `wakeword_installer` folder to your Home Assistant `custom_components` directory
-2. Restart Home Assistant
+3. Restart Home Assistant
-3. Go to Configuration > Integrations
+4. Go to Configuration > Integrations
-4. Click "Add Integration" and search for "Wakeword Installer"
+5. Click "Add Integration" and search for "Wakeword Installer"

+### Requirements

+- Home Assistant 2024.1.0 or later
+- Internet connection for downloading repositories
+- Write access to `/share/openwakeword/` directory

 ## Configuration